-- Improvements to Council homes including the installation of new kitchens and bathrooms - Investment in a new playground at Quayside Recreation Ground - Purchase of three commercial properties to deliver a long-term income stream to the Council. - Construction of a new office block in Pond Road - Completion of the Shoreham air disaster memorial
+- Improvements to Council homes including fire protection works. - Installation of a new all weather pitch at Southwick Leisure Centre. - New changing facilities and boilers at Wadurs swimming pool. - Purchase of three commercial properties to deliver a long-term income stream to the Council. - Construction of a new office block in Ham Road.

-Each Council's capital programme outturn and financing is explained in more detail in the Joint Strategic Committee report "Capital and Projects Outturn for Joint, Adur and Worthing 2018/19" which was considered on the 9th July 2019.
+Each Council's capital programme outturn and financing is explained in more detail in the Joint Strategic Committee report "Financial Performance 2019/20 - Capital and Projects Outturn" which was considered on the 7th July 2020.
 This report is available on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.